Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Stay away from sticky: You should be able to chew normally with your temporary dental crown.
 However, it's best to avoid chewing on particularly hard or sticky foods like gum, hard candy, nuts, caramel, and apples.
 That's right, an apple a day won't keep the dentist away if you've got a temporary tooth cap!

-• Just say no…to sugar: You should always avoid too many sugary foods for your oral and overall health, but it's even more important with temporary crowns, because there may be a gap between it and your gums, where sugar can get in and set up camp, which could lead to decay.
+• Just say no to sugar: You should always avoid too many sugary foods for your oral and overall health, but it’s even more important with provisional crowns because there may be a gap between it and your gums, where sugar can get in and set up camp, which could lead to decay.

-• Don't go to extremes: Stay away from extremely hot or extremely cold foods, as temporary cement for crowns may lose its staying power.
+• Don’t go to extremes: Stay away from extremely hot or extremely cold foods, as temporary crown cement may lose its staying power.
+Extreme heat can affect your temporary cement, especially right after insertion.

 Hygiene